brockhager/neuroswarm/wiki/Project-Management/LAUNCH_MILESTONES.md

 ## Halving Schedule

-The following schedule is calculated from a **Genesis Date of Q2 2026** and uses the locked ~3.96-year halving cycle.
+The following schedule is calculated from **Genesis Date: January 3, 2026** and uses the locked ~3.96-year halving cycle.

 ### Cycle 1: Bootstrap Phase (Q2 2026 - Q2 2030)